 Belt-tightening and watching every dollar are more than New Year’s resolutions.
-They are a way of life for school foodservice directors.
-Budget pressure is real, and some of it is beyond your control, such as fewer available dollars, labor and food-cost changes or regulatory impacts.
-Solutions to ease these and other budget pressures may lie with examining your buying practices.
+They are a way of life for school food service directors.
+Budget pressure is real, and some of it is beyond your control, such as fewer available dollars, labor, and food-cost changes or regulatory impacts.
+Solutions to ease these and other budget pressures may lie in examining your buying practices.

 1. Take a gradual approach

 There’s a big difference between having a hunting list with thousands of items and a specific shopping list that meets compliance and menu needs, says Kevin Crampton.
 He’s the Vice President of Business Development and Contracting at HPS, a Michigan-based, member-owned GPO that serves more than 3,000 organizations in nine states.

 “Having a smaller number of products in your order means you increase the potential to order individual items in bigger volume, making them cheaper,” he says.
 “It helps the distributor with their planning, costing, storage, and other behind-the-scenes factors that save the schools money.”

 Just don’t be too quick to combine everything.
 Crampton suggests anytime you can go from three separate products to one, it’s probably worth it.

 With thousands of different food items to consider, it pays to be careful which items to combine.
 Chris Reed, Director of Business Development for META Solutions in Ohio, recommends schools start by bidding out high-volume items first.

 “The goal is to slowly reduce the amount of different food items districts purchase,” he says.
 “When a distributor is holding a slot for a low-volume item, then storage cost and liquidation costs affect large-volume items.”